CoolDude034/LawSpawnEnhanced/README.md

 * Game will try to find a best suitable spawn location when attempting to spawn units, e.g sidewalks
 * By default, interiors will NOT spawn any cops, but you can edit the ynv and tick isFootPath to true for allowing cops to spawn there, but unsure if this would also spawn regular peds too.
 * Certain locations have vantage points for snipers to spawn from (only 1 sniper can exist at a time)
-* NOOSE can appear in zones like military base, working on a fix.
 * Diverse arsenal for SWAT units onfoot.
 * DT_SwatHelicopter excluded, you will see units being dropped off from the air incase ground units can't reach you.
 * You can configure some values of the mod by creating a .ini file with the same name as the DLL.
 To know which values you can use, take a look underneath me.